giuliobarl/QuanThermal/README.md

 # Quantum Computing for Thermal Science

-This repository contains codes related to the publication "**Notes on Quantum Computing for Thermal Science**" (https://arxiv.org/abs/2503.19109).
+This repository contains codes related to the publication "**Notes on Quantum Computing for Thermal Science**"([arXiv](https://arxiv.org/abs/2503.19109), [GitHub](https://github.com/giuliobarl/QuanThermal/blob/main/notes.pdf)).
 This document explores the potential of quantum computing for solving linear systems of interest in engineering.
 In particular, we focus on heat conduction as a paradigmatic example in thermal science.

 ![Quantum Computing for Thermal Science](https://github.com/giuliobarl/QuanThermal/blob/main/images/quantherm.png "Quantum Computing for Thermal Science")